hexawyz/Exo/ReadMe.md

 * Razer (NB: Requires the official *kernel* drivers from Razer to be installed)
 	* DeathAdder V2 Pro (USB, Dongle): Battery Level, RGB lighting, DPI changes.
 	* Mouse Dock Chroma: RGB
-* Asus & Various constructors:
+* Asus & Various RAM manufacturers:
 	* Aura compatible RAM: RGB lighting (Provided that there is a SMBus driver for your motherboard or chipset, and that the RAM module ID is added to the list of supported module IDs is updated in the code)
 		* G-Skill Trident Z Neo (F4-3600C18-32GTZN)
 * NVIDIA